geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 Let's see.

 ##### **Geohot** [[00:52:09](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3129)]
-Llama 4 Scout.
+LLaMA 4 Scout.
-If someone has previously claimed a bounty and you would like access to a tiny box red, let me know.
+If someone has previously claimed a bounty and you would like access to a TinyBox red, let me know.
-And then, yeah, you can download Llama 4 Scout on the tiny box red.
+And then, yeah, you can download LLaMA 4 Scout on the TinyBox red.
 And you should be able to load it in and get it running faster than 200 tokens per second.
 You got yourself $500.
 So 200 tokens per second is not that crazy.